curityio/kubernetes-training/2-ingress-tutorial/README.md

 # Enable External OAuth Endpoints

-Provides external base URLs for the admin and runtime workloads.
+Provides external base URLs for the admin and runtime workloads.\
+This deployment requires you to complete the [basic tutorial](../1-basic-tutorial/README.md) first.

 ## Design External URLs